HomebrewNLP/revlib/README.md

 Another nice feature RevLib has, is that it can automatically offload intermediate values or cast them to another datatype.
 Casting the intermediate tensors used during the backward pass from float32 to half-precision (float16) would halve the memory required for intermediate values.\
-To integrate it into existing code, take a look at what we do below:
+To integrate it into your existing code, you only have to wrap your step with the `memory_efficient_intermediates` context manager.
+Wrapping multiple steps or even the entire training loop would cause memory leaks.
+Below you can see a small example of how the optimisation could use it in practice:

 ```PYTHON
 import torch